michaelrosejr/arubasso/README.md

 ![Image](images/firefox-saml-tracer.png)

 * For additonal troubleshooting steps, please refer to the Troubleshooting section of the Aruba Central documentation: [Troubleshooting SAML SSO Authentication Issues](https://help.central.arubanetworks.com/2.5.3/documentation/online_help/content/nms/user-mgmt/trblsht-saml.htm).

+## Contributing

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Please feel free to post a message in the issues on any errors or corrections necessary for this documentation.